Determining what you think is the best age to adopt a puppy when adopting can contribute so much to your adoption success.

-“Should I get a puppy or should I rescue a dog?”
+“Should I get a puppy or should I rescue an older dog?”

 “Do I need to get a puppy so I can form a better bond with him?”

 “Is this the best time in my life to adopt a puppy?”